sirkibsirkib/rust-overlaps/README.md

 rust_overlaps ./data/viral_data.fasta ./outputs/viral_overlap_solutions.tsv 0.012 80 -r -vv -t -w=10
 ```
 Lets talk about these arguments, as for 90% of executions, just these above will give you everything you need to know
-* `./data/viral_data.fasta` is the input path, which expects a .fasta file.
+* `./data/viral_data.fasta` is the input path, which expects file in FASTA format.
 * `./outputs/viral_overlap_solutions.tsv` is the output path.
 This file will be created and written by the solver.
 * `0.012` this is the _error rate limit_ parameter.
 Overlap solutions with overlaps containing no more than 0.012 errors per overlapping symbol will be in the output solution set.
 * `80` This is the _overlap threshold length_ parameter.
 No overlaps with both of the two overlap lengths shorter than 80 will be in the output solution set.